 USDA home loans can also be issued with no money down to borrowers who qualify.

-Furthermore, as for mortgage insurance, borrowers taking out a USDA home loan do not purchase PMI; they pay guarantee fees that act as mortgage insurance.
+Furthermore, for mortgage insurance, borrowers taking out a USDA home loan do not purchase PMI; they pay guarantee fees that act as mortgage insurance.

 USDA Home Loans vs. Other Loan Types